SumoLogic/sumologic-documentation/docs/get-started/checklist-analyst.md

 After configuring Sources to collect the logs you need, you can begin using search within minutes.
 Sumo Logic search syntax uses logical and familiar operators allowing you to create ad hoc queries quickly and efficiently.

 * [General Search Examples Cheat Sheet](/docs/search/search-cheat-sheets): The search cheat sheet provides examples of useful search queries for different use cases.
-* [Search Basics] FIX (/docs/category/search-basics): This topic describes keyword searches and the basics of Sumo Logic’s search syntax.
+* [Search Basics](/docs/search/get-started-with-search/search-basics): This topic describes keyword searches and the basics of Sumo Logic’s search syntax.
 * [Modify a Search from the Messages tab](../search/get-started-with-search/search-page/modify-search-from-messages-tab.md): After running a search, you can modify subsequent searches by selecting text displayed in the Messages tab.
 After selecting text, you can choose how to modify the search using the options from a pop-up menu.
 * [Parsing](/docs/search/search-query-language/parse-operators) Sumo Logic provides a number of ways to parse fields in your log messages.
 * [Aggregating](/docs/search/search-query-language/group-aggregate-operators): Aggregating functions evaluate messages and place them into groups, which allows you to count and order your results.
 Once you have aggregate results, you can visualize your data using charts.
-* [Search Operators] fix (/docs/category/search-operators): This section provides detailed syntax, rules, and examples for Sumo Logic Operators, Expressions, and Search Language.
+* [Search Operators](/docs/search/search-query-language/group-aggregate-operators): This section provides detailed syntax, rules, and examples for Sumo Logic Operators, Expressions, and Search Language.
 * [Write Efficient Search Queries](/docs/search/get-started-with-search/build-search): An efficient search query returns targeted results as quickly as possible, with as little "noise" as possible.
 There are some easy ways to structure queries that run efficiently—returning better results in less time.
 To write more efficient search queries, see the following tips.

 ## Advanced search operators and capabilities